nakshatra-7/AutoApply.AI--Job-Screening-Applying-AI-Agent/README.md

 # Job Filler Agent (AutoApply Agent)

-An AI‑agentic job application assistant focused on a few popular portals (Workday first, Greenhouse/Lever next).
+An AI‑agentic job application assistant focused on a few popular portals (Workday, Greenhouse, Lever).
 It combines a FastAPI backend for profile/resume intelligence with a Chrome side‑panel extension that extracts job context, generates structured fill packets, and executes best‑effort form fills on supported portals.

 ## What it does